7 min read · Cost

 Cladding alone saves almost no energy

-Adding continuous insulation — substantial savings
+Adding continuous insulation: substantial savings

-Total realistic savings on a comprehensive re-side
+Total realistic savings and payback

-What NOT to expect
+What not to expect

 Re-side energy savings sources and typical impact